 - Inability to feel extreme heat or cold

 - Social isolation

 Treatment for sensory processing disorder will include a number of interventions aimed at your child’s specific needs.
 This may involve a combination of individual, group, physical, occupational, and speech therapies.

 Treatment Techniques for Childhood Developmental Disorders

-After we receive a referral for our services from your child’s doctor, we will begin our evaluation process to determine the types of therapies that will be most effective in helping your child.
+After we receive a referral for our treatment center’s services from your child’s doctor, we will begin our evaluation process to determine the types of therapies that will be most effective in helping your child.
 We will work with you to develop a treatment plan for your child to make sure that all of his or her needs are being met – mind, body, and spirit.
 Treatment techniques for childhood developmental disorders may include:

 Individual therapy: our therapists will use a variety of techniques to help children with developmental disorders develop coping skills, work through the emotions they’re facing, and learn new ways of peer relationships.
 Cognitive behavioral therapy is a common technique that we use to help children with negative thought patterns to understand the ways in which their thoughts impact their behaviors.